spiral/docs/security/rbac.md

 }
 ```

-The default rule used to create an association is `AllowRule`, the previous example can be explained better using:
+The default rule used to create an association is `AllowRule`.
+The previous example can be explained better using:

 ```php
 namespace App\Bootloader;